Editor’s Note: This marketing infographic is part of our 25 part series.

 This post has also been updated with new links and content.

 Website testing can help you figure out what’s actually converting, and what’s not, on your landing pages.

-You spend all that time and effort optimizing and managing your PPC AdWords campaigns to drive targeted traffic to your site and landing pages, so take advantage and optimize for the conversion, too.
+You spend all that time and effort optimizing and managing your Google Ads campaigns to drive targeted traffic to your site and landing pages, so take advantage and optimize for the conversion, too.

 By testing out all the various parts of your website and landing pages you can end up with a well-designed and intentional converting machine, which can help you increase your business ROI.